chef/automate/components/docs-chef-io/content/automate/ha_performance_benchmarks.md

 When expanding the Automate HA cluster to handle additional nodes or loads from users, it's preferable to scale the front-end nodes horizontally by adding more nodes rather than increasing the amount of server resources on the nodes.
 This makes it easier to scale as new nodes are added to Chef Infra and reduces the amount of configuration tuning required on each front-end node.

+For PostgreSQL, we recommend vertical scaling, as horizontal scaling is not effective in this case.
+This is because all frontend nodes communicate directly with the leader node, making it a single point of interaction.
+Adding the more follower node will create more load to the leader node, so horizintal scaling will create more moad and it have more LAG on follower node

 Tuning the configs to handle additional CPU cores can be time-consuming.
 It often can lead to bottlenecks or other issues in different parts of the Automate HA cluster.